percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc.md

 ## Known issues

 * The default `mlock` limit on Rocky Linux 8 for ARM64-based architectures is 64 Kb.
 The internal `pg_tde` key size is 40 bytes, which results in about 1600 keys that fall into the limit.
-This number is split among the backend processes running in your database.
 When the `mlock` limit is reached, `pg_tde` cannot lock memory for more keys and can fail with the error.

    To prevent this, you can change the `mlock` limit: